AshKyd/briscycle/site/brisbane-city/cycle-centres/index.md

 If you're regularly riding to the city but your workplace doesn't have a shower or anywhere to park your bike, you should consider checking out one of the cycle centres.

-Brisbane City Council offers Cycle Centers which have secure bicycle parking as well as shower facilities and services such as washing.
+Brisbane City Council offers Cycle Centres which have secure bicycle parking as well as shower facilities and services such as towel laundering.

+{% ad %}

 Each cycle centre is leased out to a contractor to run, so each have their own pricing and perks.
 Generally you can subscribe for a yearly or monthly fee, or pay a little more for a single day's use of the facilities.
 It's convenient for commuters and recreational cyclists alike.